Roger Schjerva

 Roger Schjerva (born 19 January 1968) is a Norwegian politician for the Socialist Left Party.

-Born in Oslo, he graduated as cand.oecon. from the University of Oslo in 2000.
+Born in Skien and grown up Bø in Telemark.he graduated as cand.oecon. from the University of Oslo in 2000.
 He started his political career as a secretary and advisor for his party.

 When the second cabinet Stoltenberg assumed office following the 2005 election, he was appointed State Secretary in the Ministry of Finance.